Site icon LFR Builder

 Professional and career advantages

-When used wisely, free online courses don’t just fill time, they bridge the gap between school learning and real-world expectations.
+When used wisely, free online courses for high school students don’t just fill time they bridge the gap between school learning and real-world expectations, building the skills and credentials that matter for college and careers.

 How should high school students choose the best free online course?